vmware/vic-product/docs/user_doc/vic_vsphere_admin/reconfigure_appliance.md

   You can modify the following settings:

    - In **Appliance Configuration**, update the password for the appliance root account, enable or disable SSH log in, and add or update certificates.
+For information about changing TLS certificates, see [Change Appliance TLS Certificates](change_appliance_TLS_certs.md).
    - Reconfigure **Networking Properties** to set a static IP address, update the network configuration, or remove all settings to enable DHCP.
    - Reconfigure **Registry Configuration** to change the ports on which the registry publishes services, or to enable or disable garbage collection.
    - Reconfigure **Management Portal Configuration** to change the port on which the portal publishes services.